SeaQL/summer-of-code/2023/README.md

 **Difficulty Rating of Project:** Medium

-## 2. Expand the features of Seaography - A GraphQL framework for SeaORM
+## 2. Expand the features of [Seaography](https://github.com/SeaQL/seaography) - A GraphQL framework for SeaORM

-First things first, [Seaography](https://github.com/SeaQL/seaography) is a Summer of Code project created last year!
 We would like to continue improve upon this project and here are several areas:

 1. GraphQL Mutation.
 CRUD on a single entity is pretty straight forward, but we need to think about to what extend we implement nested insert/update, and especially has to watch out on delete propagation and orphans.
 We should NOT attempt to cater the most generic M-N recursive graphical schema, but can cater for constrained cases like a tree with limited depth.
 We should also make the framework flexible enough to allow users to plug in their own mutation logic